Azure-Samples/storage-tables-php-pagination-query/README.md

 $options->setFilter(Filter::applyQueryString($filter));
 ```

-Pagination for Azure Table Storage
+Pagination for Azure Table Storage is as below.

 ``` php
 <?php